mnubo/dbevolv/README.md

 * **shard_number**: for Elasticsearch, how many shards the index should have.
 * **replica_number**: for Elasticsearch, in how many additional replicas each shard should be replicated (0 means no replication).
 * **max_schema_agreement_wait_seconds**: for Cassandra, sets the maximum time to wait for schema agreement before returning from a DDL query (default: 30).
+* **test_configurations**: configurations for which to generate test instances during the `buildTestContainer` task.
+This allows you to have various keyspaces / indices / databases within the test containers.
+* **tenant**: only used within `configurations`, defines a tenant name for which a test db instance should be created.

 Note: most of the settings can have a default value at the top, but can be overriden for a given environment.
 See for example `create_database_statement` in the above example.